verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 Note that parameters are delimited using semicolons (`;`).
 The connection string is quoted since the semicolons have special meaning in bash.
 The user name and password can be passed in the connection string as parameters, too.

-Verdict supports the Kerberos connection.
+Verdict also supports the Kerberos connection.
 For this, add `principal=user/host@domain` as one of those key-values pairs.

 After `verdict-shell` launches, you can issue regular SQL queries as follows.